 - If there’s any wrapping or foil in the cardboard container, be sure to remove it.

 - Never microwave cardboard when on its own.

 Yes, as long as its label says it’s microwave-safe and it doesn’t contain metals, plastic, wax, or glue.

 Yes, as long as it doesn’t contain metals, plastic, glue, or wax.

 Generally speaking, McDonald’s cardboard boxes don’t contain metals, plastic, wax, or glue, and use microwave-safe inks or dyes.
 As such, they’re safe to microwave.

 Most cardboard pizza boxes contain no metals, plastic, wax, or glue, so they should be safe to microwave.

 Look on the bottom of the container.
 If it says CPET #1, it is microwave safe.

 So, can you put cardboard in the microwave?
 The answer is yes but with a few precautions.

-Don’t microwave cardboard without food in it or if it contains metal, glue, certain types of ink and dyes, wax, or plastic.
+Don’t microwave cardboard without food in it or if it contains metal, glue, certain types of ink and dyes, wax, or plastic or plastic bags.
 Also, you should keep close supervision and avoid overheating.